verge-io/docs/docs/product-guide/VMsnapshotsandrestores.md

 7. Click **Submit** at the bottom of the page.

-## Restoring an Individual VM from Snapshot
+## Restore an Individual VM from Snapshot

+!!! note "Restoring VMs from a Cloud Snapshot"
-> **To restore an individual VM from a cloud snapshot, it must first be imported** from the cloud snapshot as detailed below.
-To restore from an individual VM snapshot, skip the import section of instructions and continue to **Restore Overwrite -Or- Restore to a Clone instructions.*** {.is-success}
+    To restore an individual VM from a cloud snapshot, it must first be imported from the cloud snapshot as detailed below.
+To restore from an individual VM snapshot, skip the import section of instructions and continue to **Restore Overwrite -Or- Restore to a Clone instructions.** Multiple VMs can be restored from cloud snapshot simultaneously from the [Cloud Snapshots dashboard](/product-guide/cloudsnapshotandrestore#restore-select-vms-from-a-cloud-snapshot-creates-new-vm-clone-instances).

 ### *Import VM Snapshot from a Cloud Snapshot (to make it available for a VM restore)*